nikemeal/bookMeV1/README.md

 4. Enter the details of the MySQL database you created earlier and click install

 5. Log in using bookme_admin/cr3ation to set initial settings.
-Remember to turn local logins off once LDAP is successfully working
+Remember to turn local logins off once LDAP is successfully working (for security purposes)

 Known Bugs